Adi Pherozeshah Marzban: Career

 He was a trained musician and could play the piano, guitar, clarinet, keyboards and ukulele.
 He also learned painting under Walter Langhammer, an Austrian painter.

 He was proficient in magic, ventriloquism and Western dance which he used to share with his fellows.
 He used to improvise the dialogues in plays during rehearsals and had a great sense of comic timing.
 His plays were known for the scene and light design as well as music.
 Due to his experience in journalism, his plays were natural, socially relevant and well crafted.

 His most successful productions were Katariyun Gap (The Head Is Lost), Ardhi Rate Ahat (Knock at Midnight), Kaka Thaya Vanka (Uncle Behaves Funny), Behram ni Sasu (Behram's Mother-in-law), Mota Dil na Bava (Large-hearted Elder), and English plays like Brandon Thomas's Charley's Aunt and J. B. Priestley's An Inspector Calls.
 Ah!
 Norman (adapted from Norman, Is That You? by Ron Clark and Sam Bobrick, 1972) was a massive hit among the audience.

-He trained several young actor-directors like Phiroz Antia, Homi Tawadia, Burjor Patel and Ruby Patel who continued the Parsi theatre tradition.
+He trained several young actor-directors like Phiroz Antia, Homi Tawadia, Burjor Patel and Ruby Patel, and Hosi Vasunia, who continued the theatre (including Parsi theatre) tradition.

 He also wrote the screenplay for the film, On Wings of Fire, a film on the history of Zoroastrianism directed by Cyrus Bharucha, featuring Zubin Mehta.
 He also wrote script of Carnival Queen (1955), an action film starring Fearless Nadia.

 Marzban was married to Silla, a TV personality and a littérateur, and the couple resided at Chapsey Terrace, along Altamount Road in Mumbai.
 A smoker, Marzban was diagnosed with lung cancer which forced him to quit the habit and in February 1987, he died at the age of 72, succumbing to the disease.